pablodecm/phd_thesis/src/102_chapter_2.md

-  a heavy-ion collisions detector, designed to study the dynamics quark-gluon plasma, a high energy density state of strongly interacting matter, as it expands and coold down.
+  a heavy-ion collisions detector, designed to study the dynamics quark-gluon plasma, a high energy density state of strongly interacting matter, as it expands and cools down.
 Such studies can lead to a better understanding of color confinement and other relevant QCD problems, as well as shedding some light on the processes that took